-Postdocs who wish to consult with entities outside of Stanford may do so on an incidental basis that is in concordance with the University’s policies on conflict of interest and commitment, the obligations by the scholar from his/her funding agencies and at Stanford.
+Postdocs may consult with entities outside Stanford on an incidental basis, in acccordance with the University’s policies on conflict of interest and commitment, the obligations by the scholar from their funding agencies and at Stanford.

 - The amount of time that it takes to consult should not interfere with the postdoctoral appointment expectations at the University, and;